Introduction to Python

 In addition, the use of the global

-keyword makes a change to a global variable within a function.
+keyword allows making a change to a global variable within a function.

 x = 300def funcion():global xx = 200funcion()print(f'Variable global: {x}')